 THE WAR ON DRUGS (2019)

 The current approach to dealing with the drug trade in Mexico is called ‘piñata policy’; put on a blindfold and swing a big stick hoping that you hit something and a bunch of candy falls out.
-Herck allows his audience to break free from the drug war mindset.
+Herck chooses to open the eyes of the public and allows us to break free from the traditional ‘drug war’-mindset.
+This piñata therefore isn’t accompanied by a blindfold and instead of sweets it is filledwith coca leaves - a reference to cocaine -.
 Where people want to buy something, other people will sell it to them.
-Supplying demand is the foundation of the American economy.
-The United States and Mexican governments must therefore acknowledge the failure of their drug strategy as a matter of criminal justice and should engage in education campaigns, help drug addicts to cope with their addiction, review the legalizing policy and start taxing drugs.
+Delivering demand is the basis of the American economy.
+The governments of the United States and Mexico must therefore acknowledge the failure of their punishment-oriented drug strategy and be committed to informative campaigns, help drug addicts cope with their addiction,